What does the post-Covid leasing industry look like?

 In this edited version of a keynote address given by Alfa’s Chief Technology Officer at the Leasing Life Conference in Barcelona on 17 March 2022, Andrew Flegg argues that today’s uncertainties offer the global asset and automotive finance industry an opportunity for differentiation.

 Since 2020, we’ve experienced situations we’d never have imagined.
-This has driven changes in behavior we wouldn’t have expected, and given us all a greater appreciation of uncertainty, as many of us have carefully studied graphs from modeling groups and epidemiologists to try and make sense of the changing situation.
+This has driven changes in behaviour we wouldn’t have expected, and given us all a greater appreciation of uncertainty, as many of us have carefully studied graphs from modelling groups and epidemiologists to try and make sense of the changing situation.

 At Alfa, we were fortunate we had a pandemic plan that we tested in March 2019, and were used to working virtually, as colleagues often had to work together around the world.
 When we decided to enact that pandemic plan, we had no idea how long we’d be remote working, or the lasting changes to working practices that’d result, but our company culture allowed us to adapt.

 The future is still uncertain - whether Covid, inflation/interest rates, or the climate crisis - but uncertainty is not always a bad thing.
 Although we need to prepare for ongoing uncertainty, that uncertainty also gives an opportunity for differentiation - and therefore competitive advantage - through both culture and technology.

 First off, let’s recognise we’re not in a post-Covid world yet, and there’s increasing talk that we might never be.